Reptiles - Amphibians Articles

 Early amphibians, Ichthyostega and others, were able to breathe air and had legs.
 Lungs had been inherited from the crossopterygian ancestors.
 It is unlikely that Ichthyostega spent much time away from water.
 During their larval stage, ichthyostegids continue to respire by means of gills, and this is true of most living amphibians today.
 Many of the amphibians of today metamorphosis into air breathing adults, but some species still retain their gills throughout their lives.

 Much is being discovered about these unique creatures and how to keep them.
-In more recent times the number of both professional and amateur herpetologists has greatly increasing.
+In more recent times the number of both professional and amateur herpetologists has greatly increased.
 This has been helped by improvements in communications along with a growing interest in wildlife that's been impassioned by the influx of nature films and documentaries.

 In modern times the largest decline of species in the animal world has been the amphibians.
 All around the globe there has been a dramatic decline in amphibian populations.
 Some populations of amphibians have decreased in numbers by as much as 50% up to 100%.
 Many species in Europe, North America, and other industrialized areas are now threatened or extinct.
 A number of factors that have led to their decline.
 These include habitat destruction, pollution, collection and trade, and the introduction of invasive species.